 Curated by:

-Hakka Kung Fu Cultural Research Society and Centre for Applied Computing and Interactive Media (ACIM), City University of Hong Kong
+Hakka Kung Fu Culture Research Society and Centre for Applied Computing and Interactive Media (ACIM), City University of Hong Kong

 Venue supported by: